 Price and aesthetics should be pretty big factors when it comes to choosing a drawer microwave.

 Luckily, this Wolf is especially attractive.
 The burnished control panel is spaced out across the entire top of the unit, giving it a unique appearance which should fit well in many kitchens.

 Wolf offers an especially nice two-year warranty on this microwave, covering both parts and labor for any defects that could reasonably be blamed on the unit.

-This is quite a bit more generous than some of the other models we recommend, so if you’re concerned with the cost of potential repairs to your drawer microwave, the Wolf drawer microwave may be an excellent choice.
+This unit is quite a bit more generous than some of the other models we recommend, so if you’re concerned with the cost of potential repairs to your drawer microwave, the Wolf drawer microwave may be an excellent choice.

 5. Viking Under Counter Microwave Drawer

 The Viking under counter drawer microwave is 24-inches with 1000-Watts of power.

 It has a 30-minute keep-warm feature, sensor cooking modes, button operated opening and closing, and a two-year full warranty.

 It also has the same sequential cooking feature as most of our other picks, making this a great choice for anyone who cooks complicated dishes in a busy kitchen.

 Like the Wolf above, the Viking has a two-year warranty on the whole microwave and five years of coverage on the magnetron tube.
 It has similar styling to the Bosch and Dacor, with a tasteful blend of black controls and polished stainless trim.

 Like our other picks, this unit doesn’t have a turntable.
 You’ll have to manually stir and rotate dishes as you cook them.